 Herbs to Avoid While Trying to Conceive - Medical Monday

 There are many, many things on the market that you can take to boost preconception health and help you become pregnant.
 You can buy them in the health food store, in the drug stores, in the supermarkets, online and more.
 If they are a supplement or an herb, there is no FDA (Food and Drug Administration) approval needed.
-In other words, they are not tested for efficiacy or for genuineness, or even for possible deleterious effects.
+They are not tested for efficacy or for genuineness, or even for possible deleterious effects.

 In other words, you won't know whether these herbs/supplements are good for you, helpful for your quest in having a baby, or a waste of money at best and harmful at worst.